 In the City

-For visiting mosques, dress neatly as you would to visit a church (no shorts or sleeveless tops, and wear socks to walk on the carpets).
-For more on this, see Mosque Etiquette and What Women Should Wear in Turkey.
+For visiting a mosque or religious sites, dress neatly as you would visit a church (no shorts or sleeveless tops, and wear socks to walk on the carpets).
+Modest clothing is expected so avoid wearing tank tops or short skirts and wear a head covering before entering.
+As you need to remove shoes to enter the mosque, you can pack socks or just leave your shoes at one of the racks near the entrance.
+For more information on the Blue Mosque dress code and what to wear in Turkey when visiting religious sites, see Mosque Etiquette and What Women Should Wear in Turkey.

 At the Beach

 As at the beach, anything goes on yacht cruises.
-Shorts, T-shirts, sleeveless tops, bikinis, Speedos....
-Bring sunblock, a hat, soft-soled shoes or flipflops for deck wear, and your own beach towels for swimming and sunbathing.
-Note that storage aboard most Turquoise Coastyachts is limited, so bring soft luggage that can be folded and stowed after you've unpacked.
-More...
+Shorts, T-shirts, sleeveless tops, bikinis, and the like.
+Bring sunblock, a hat, soft-soled shoes or flip-flops for deck wear, and your own beach towels for swimming and sunbathing.
+Linen pants which are lightweight and breathable are also comfortable.
+Note that storage aboard most Turquoise Coast yachts is limited, so bring soft luggage that can be folded and stowed after you've unpacked.

 One of the most important pieces of advice that can be given to those who visit Turkey is to either leave some space in your suitcase without filling it completely or bring an additional bag with you.
 You will definitely want to return from Turkey with souvenirs.
 You will either be impressed by what you eat and want to take some Turkish coffee and fresh spices with you, or you will buy handmade lamps, copper pans, wicker baskets, and so on.